Sweet Grilled Corn on the Cob Foil Packets

 - Heavy-Duty foil

-How to Make Grilled Corn on the Cob in Foil Packets
+How to Grill Corn on the Cob in Foil Packets

-Place the foil-wrapped ears of corn on the grill with the sealed edge up.
-Close the grill and cook for 15 to 20 minutes, turning frequently in intervals of 5 minutes.
-Open the packets carefully to let the steam release.
+Step 4: Place the foil-wrapped ears of corn on the grill with the sealed edge up.
+Close the grill and cook for 15 to 20 minutes, turning frequently.
+Open each packet and carefully release the steam.
+Garnish as desired!

 While grilled corn is incredibly delicious with naturally sweet flavors, you might want to serve with additional toppings.
 Here are a few ideas: